 IFR Weather Briefings

-- If I fly somewhere today, how do I know if conditions will let me get home – 4 days from now?
+- If I fly somewhere today, how do I know if conditions will allow me to get home 4 days from now?

 - How do I know where rain showers will be, when they will happen, and how severe they might become?

-We heard from pilots who wanted a simpler weather program, that gets to right the heart of it…
+We heard from pilots who wanted a simplified weather program, one that gets right to the heart of it…

-- Which tools do I use to answer this preflight weather question?
+- Which weather tools should I use (when)?

-- How do I find what I need quickly using these tools?
+- How do I find what I need?